Senozoid/Fatewright/Quick_Guide.md

 /> race Human
 "Oh, you're a human," she said, relief showing in her face.
 /> gender Male
-"Yes, but he's a man," the older woman said.
+"Yes, but he's a man," the older woman said, looking you over.
 /< 1
 /< 0
 ```